neevaco/xyz/lib/typescript/DefaultApi.md

 let body:.DefaultApiGetWalletTokensRequest = {
   // string | A hex string referencing a public wallet address.
   walletAddress: "0x3cd378c9b1cb5f147ebf1b2c2564118946ae4ba1",
+  // boolean | A boolean that will remove airdropped tokens from a result set. (optional)
+  filterAirdrops: true,
-  // string | Cursor to support API pagination. (optional)
+  // string | Cursor to support API pagination.
+This value is returned via the X-Doc-Next-Link HTTP response header for endpoints that support pagination and have more documents available.
+The cursor expires after 24-hours. (optional)
-  cursor: "8d7XKgOtUB7qNJibGMR1GQNxL0Ese88czy_89GL_tKjRDHW1QCkjEWBMDLVMwGd1ZxSWaNYKxDpo9URH2HdQ2oaED41tq2lemewmDIvflmk=",
+  cursor: "FooBarBazf0obArBazFo0BarBaz=",
   // string | An identifier to restrict results to a given blockchain.
 Provide either a keyword such as \"ethereum\" or \"polygon\" to restrict to the mainnet for named chains.
 Also supports CAIP-2 identifiers. (optional)
-  chainID: "eip155:1",
+  chainID: "ethereum",
   // number | Limits the number of results in a single response. (optional)
   limit: 25,
 };